College of Biological Science Internal Awards

 graduate program in the college.
 The applicant must have a high academic standing and

-demonstrated interest in the area of aquatic mammalogy.
+demonstrated interest in the area of aquatic zoology.
 The scholarship may not be held in

-conjunction with any external awards that provide the student with more than $10,000 per
+conjunction with any external awards that provide the student with $10,000 per year or more.
+Apply to the Administrative Assistant in Zoology by September 30.

 Arthur Richmond Memorial Scholarships (CBS/OAC)